BastienFaure/jarvis/INSTALL.rst

 System-wide installation
 ========================

+**BE CAREFUL, REMOVING JARVIS WITH PIP WILL ERASE BINARIES ON YOUR SYSTEM, THERE IS CURRENTLY A BUG IN PIP**

 You might prefer to install it system-wide.
 In this case, run the following commands::

 	# mkdir /opt/jarvis